Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

-\textbf{Datasets.} We conducted experiments on two widely-used public benchmarks, namely HICO-Det~\cite{chao2018learning} and V-COCO~\cite{gupta2015visual}.
-HICO-Det has $47,776$ images, partitioned into $38,118$ images for training and $9,658$ images for testing.
-This dataset is annotated with a set of $600$ HOI triplets, comprising $80$ object classes and $117$ action classes.
+We conducted experiments on two widely used public benchmarks: HICO-Det~\cite{chao2018learning} and V-COCO~\cite{gupta2015visual}.
+HICO-Det consists of $47,776$ images, with $38,118$ images designated for training and $9,658$ images for testing.
+This dataset includes annotations for $600$ HOI categories, which comprise $80$ object categories and $117$ actions.
 V-COCO serves as a subset of the COCO dataset.
-This subset comprises a total of $10,396$ images, split into $5,400$ images for training and $4,964$ images for the evaluation phase.
-The annotations provided in V-COCO summarize $263$ classes of the HOI triplets, encompassing $80$ unique object classes and $29$ action classes.
+This subset comprises a total of $10,396$ images, split into $5,400$ images for training and $4,964$ images for testing.
+The annotations provided in V-COCO cover $263$ HOI categories, including $80$ object categories and $29$ actions.